DataverseLabs/pyinterpolate/developer/documentation/testing/test_step_by_step.md

 (4b) Calculated mean squared error between all points pairs and divide it by two (each pair is taken twice a time),

-(4c) Store calculated semivariance along the lag within array `lag, semivariance`,
+(4c) Store calculated semivariance along the lag and number of points used for calculation within array `lag, semivariance, number of points`,

 (5) Return array of lags and their semivariances.